redis/lettuce/README.md

 asynchronous connections.
 Multiple threads may share one connection provided they avoid blocking and transactional operations such as BLPOP, and MULTI/EXEC.
 Multiple connections are efficiently managed by the excellent netty NIO framework.
+Support for advanced redis features such as Sentinel, Cluster and redis data models is included.

-This version of lettuce has been tested against redis 2.8.9.
+This version of lettuce has been tested against redis 2.8.9 and 3.0-beta8 and Java 6/7/8.

-Lettuce works with:

-* Java 6
-* Java 7
-* Java 8

-Currently following commands are __not yet__ supported:

-* Server Commands: MONITOR

-I'm pursuing the client code as a fork since the latest changes weren't merged back into https://github/wg/lettuce I'd love not adding yet another Java redis client, but unfortunately it's the current situation.
+I'm developing and maintaining actively the fork of https://github/wg/lettuce

 Maven Artifacts/Download
 ----------------